 NS = Non significant, * = p<0.5, ** = p<0.1, *** = p < 0.01.

-Figure No. 2 Lipid content (mg/Gm) in fresh water bivalve Parresia corrugata exposed to 0.2 ppm and 0.8 ppm concentration to Malachite green
+Figure 2 Lipid content (mg/Gm) in fresh water bivalve Parresia corrugata exposed to 0.2 ppm and 0.8 ppm concentration to Malachite green

-Discussion –
+Discussion

 In bivalve Mollusc, the biochemical compositions were stored in the form of glycogen, protein and lipid which was used for energy metabolism.
 Proteins are the major biochemical component, which act as source of energy for various physiological functions including reproduction.
 It also plays a major role in metabolism of cell because of proteinaceous nature of all the enzymes, which mediates various metabolic pathways.
 Several workers have reported the impact of various aquatic pollutants on protein metabolism of different species.
 The change in biochemical content was depended upon environmental conditions and utilization of this reserve during maturation i.e. gametogenic cycle (Gabott abd Bayne et al., 1973).
 The altered biochemical content in bivalves was due to toxicological stress were reported by several workers.
 The biochemical composition was affected by toxicant stress.
 In present investigation, at 0.2 ppm and 0.8 ppm concentration of malachite green showed significant decrease in protein and lipid content in gill and hepatopancreas of Parresia corrugata.
 Under stress condition energy supply from protein was less due to interferance of protein metabolism pathway (Vincent et al., 1985; Shrinivasan et al., 2009).